Former Background Investigator for Federal Government Sentenced for Making a False Statement

-Between August 2010 and June 2011, in more than three dozen Reports of Investigation on background investigations, Jasper represented that she had interviewed a source or reviewed a record regarding the subject of the background investigation.
-In fact, she had not conducted the interview or obtained the record.
-Her reports were utilized and relied upon by the agencies requesting the background investigations to determine whether the subjects were suitable for positions having access to classified information, for positions impacting national security, or for receiving or retaining security clearances.
+Between May 2013 and August 2013, in more than 18 Reports of Investigations on background investigations, Kahn represented that he had interviewed a source or reviewed a record regarding the subject of the background investigation.
+In fact, he had not conducted the interviews or obtained the records of interest.
+These reports were utilized and relied upon by the agencies requesting the background investigations to determine whether the subjects were suitable for positions having access to classified information, for positions impacting national security, for receiving or retaining security clearances, or for positions of public trust.

-This is one of numerous cases prosecuted by the U.S. Attorney’s Office for the District of Columbia in the last four years involving false representations by background investigators and record checkers working on federal background investigations.
-In addition to Jasper, 13 other background investigators and two record checkers have been convicted of charges.
+This is one of numerous cases prosecuted by the U.S. Attorney’s Office for the District of Columbia since 2008 involving false representations by background investigators and record checkers working on federal background investigations.
+In addition to Kahn, 23 other background investigators and two record checkers have been convicted of charges.

 In performing background investigations, the investigators conduct interviews of individuals who have information about the person who is the subject of the review.
 In addition, the investigators seek out, obtain, and review documentary evidence, such as employment records, to verify and corroborate information provided by either the subject of the background investigation or by persons interviewed during the investigation.
 After conducting interviews and obtaining documentary evidence, the investigators prepare a Report of Investigation containing the results of the interviews and document reviews, and electronically submit the material to OPM in Washington, D.C.
 OPM then provides a copy of the investigative file to the requesting agency, which can use the information to determine an individual’s eligibility for employment or a security clearance.

-In announcing the sentence, U.S. Attorney Machen and Inspector General McFarland praised the efforts of Special Agent Nathaniel Smith, OPM, Office of the Inspector General, and Philip Kroop, Chief of Quality and Integrity Assurance, OPM-Federal Investigative Services.
-Mr. Machen and Mr. McFarland also acknowledged the work of Assistant U.S. Attorneys Mary Chris Dobbie and Ellen Chubin Epstein, who investigated and prosecuted this matter.13-043
+In announcing the sentence, U.S. Attorney Liu and Acting Inspector General Vint praised the efforts of Special Agent Christopher J. Sulhoff, OPM, Office of the Inspector General, and Philip Kroop and Kevin Cassidy, OPM, NBIB.
+They also acknowledged the work of Paralegal Specialists Aisha Keys and Joshua Fein of the U.S. Attorney’s Office, as well as Assistant U.S. Attorney Ellen Chubin Epstein, who investigated and prosecuted this matter.